 1. Make Mortgage Payments.
 If the association intends to keep the property, it must do the following:

 Insurance.
 The association's common area insurance may not cover properties acquired through foreclosure.
-Many condominium insurance policies will cover a unit acquired by the association while PUD master policies will not.
+Many condominium insurance policies will cover a unit acquired by the association while planned development master policies will not.
 Accordingly, the board must immediately contact the association's insurance agent and, if necessary, take out a separate general liability and property damage policy on property acquired by the association.

 Senior Liens.
 To avoid foreclosure, the association must make timely payments to any senior lien holders.